 Per nutrition data, This food is low in Saturated Fat and very low in Cholesterol.
-It is also a good source of Riboflavin, Vitamin B6, Calcium, Magnesium, Copper, and Manganese, and a very good source of Dietary Fiber, Vitamin C, Folate, and Potassium.
+It is also a good source of Riboflavin, Vitamin B6, Calcium, Magnesium, Copper, and Manganese, and an excellent source of Dietary Fiber, Vitamin C, Folate, and Potassium.

-Then you will go ahead and take a package for french onion soup seasoning and sprinkle overtop.
+Then you will go ahead and take a package of french onion soup seasoning and sprinkle it overtop.
 Yes, I use the same seasoning that you can make french onion dip.

-Afterwards, you will want to stir it up to evenly coat all the radishes.
+Afterward, you will want to stir it up to coat all the radishes evenly.

 Lastly, bake at 425 degrees for 25 to 30 minutes.
-Then you will have to allow to cool for a bit before enjoying.
+Then you must allow it to cool for a bit before enjoying it.